tlvaldepena/vectorsurv.org/_policy/privacy.md

 - provide content to you and customize content for the needs of you and your agency
 - communicate and interact with you via VectorSurv applications
-- operate and manage VectorSurv applications.
+- operate and manage VectorSurv applications

 ### For VectorSurv-related communications.